Gideon Amichay: Career

-In 2013 he founded No, No, No, No, No, Yes, a creative boutique in New York and later moved its office into Tel Aviv.
+In 2013, he founded No, No, No, No, No, Yes, a creative boutique in New York, and later moved its office to Tel Aviv.
 Among its clients are Lion Brand Yarns DOGTV, Mercedes-Benz Israel, Hyundai Israel, and others.
-In July 2013 the company created a content project for the Hebrew Wikipedia 10th anniversary, in cooperation with the Hebrew Wikipedia and Channel 2 news – Israeli News Company.
+In July 2013, the company created a content project for the Hebrew Wikipedia's 10th anniversary, in cooperation with the Hebrew Wikipedia and Channel 2 news – Israeli News Company.